GeyserMC/GeyserExampleExtension/README.md

 # Example Extension
-A Geyser extension template to build off.
+A Geyser extension template to make making extensions easier.

 ## Usage
 1. Create a new repository using this template, make your extension - basic structure already exists